St Stephen's Presbyterian Church and Manse, Queanbeyan: Design and construction of St Stephen's Church

 A major change to the church grounds occurred in 1924 when St Stephen's Hall was erected on the same allotment as the church and immediately to its rear.
 The hall was designed by a Church Elder, J. D. McConnell, and built by voluntary labour.
 Officially opened on 7 October 1924, the building was a larger and sturdier structure than initially envisaged.
 McConnell took care, as well, to harmonise its design with that of the church.
-The building's roof matched the steeply-pitched roof of the church and it featured buttresses which, like those of the church, were purely ornamental.
+The building's roof matched the steeply pitched roof of the church and it featured buttresses which, like those of the church, were purely ornamental.
 The principal purpose of the hall was as a venue for Sunday School, with attendances increasing markedly after the hall was opened.
 It was also available for hire and was used, for example, by the Salvation Army.
 The funds earned from rental helped to pay for the building, but most of the building costs were met by the sale of the vacant Lot 20 Section 25 fronting Lowe Street which had originally been intended as the site for the manse.
-Some time after 1974, additions were made to the northwestern side and rear (northeastern side) of the building.
+Sometime after 1974, additions were made to the northwestern side and rear (northeastern side) of the building.

 A significant change to the church itself occurred in 1956 when the spire crowning the bell tower was blown down.
 George McInnes, a member of the congregation, provided funds for a new spire and it was erected by two other members of the congregation, C. Frommel and R. Hall.
 At some unknown time, the church was also re-roofed with CGI sheeting, either replacing or covering the original shingles.

 On 9 February 1963, Reg Fallick, a senior partner in the Queanbeyan Age and a lifelong member of the St Stephen's congregation, laid the foundation stone of a new hall to be erected on Lot 3 Section 25, on the opposite side of the manse to the church.
 Fallick donated A£4,000 to the building project.
-The hall was officially opened on 31 August 1963 and, at the same time, a new brick fence was built across the Morisset Street frontage of the whole church property.
+The hall was officially opened on 31 August 1963, and, at the same time, a new brick fence was built across the Morisset Street frontage of the whole church property.
 This replaced a picket fence erected in 1907 which itself had replaced Kealman's original picket fence.
 An iron fence which had also been built in 1907 remained along the Lowe Street frontage until a picket fence was erected after 1974.
 Reg Fallick died the year after the new hall was built and it was thereafter named "Fallick Hall" in his honour.
 The hall was rented out for a pre-school and other community purposes.